Alexander Hammerstone: Independent circuit (2016–present)

-Major League Wrestling
+Major League Wrestling (2019–present)

 The Dynasty (2019–2021)

 On February 2, 2019, Hammerstone debuted for Major League Wrestling (MLW).
 His first match featured him in a squash match against Ariel Dominguez.
 On the March 16 episode of Fusion, Hammerstone attacked The Hart Foundation (Teddy Hart, Brian Pillman Jr. and Davey Boy Smith Jr.) and joined the villainous stable The Dynasty, the other members including Richard Holliday and Maxwell Jacob Friedman.
 Hammerstone later defeated Pillman on the March 23 episode of Fusion.

 During WrestleMania 35 weekend, he wrestled in the second annual Battle Riot match at the namesake event as the #34 entrant.
 He eliminated Brian Pillman Jr., Ariel Dominguez and Davey Boy Smith Jr., lasting until the final four until being eliminated by Mance Warner.
 On the April 26 episode of Fusion, Dynasty defeated Hart Foundation in a tables match.
 The match ended with Hammerstone putting Pillman through the table.
 Hammerstone was announced for the tournament to crown the inaugural National Openweight Champion.
 He defeated Gringo Loco in the semi-final on the May 11 episode of Fusion, and Brian Pillman Jr. in the final at Fury Road on June 1 to become the first National Openweight Champion.

 Hammerstone successfully defended the title against Kotto Brazil at Kings of Colosseum, Davey Boy Smith Jr. via disqualification on the July 20 episode of Fusion and the Caribbean Heavyweight Champion Savio Vega on the August 10 episode of Fusion.
 On the October 12 episode of Fusion, Hammerstone defended the title against the Crash Heavyweight Champion Rey Horus in a title versus title match.
 Hammerstone lost via disqualification after interference by the Dynasty.
 The feud between Dynasty and the Hart Foundation continued as Hammerstone successfully defended the National Openweight Championship against Davey Boy Smith Jr. at MLW's first pay-per-view event Saturday Night SuperFight.
 After a successful title defense against Douglas James on the November 23 episode of Fusion, Hammerstone participated in the inaugural Opera Cup tournament, where he defeated his teammate MJF in the quarterfinal but lost to the eventual winner Davey Boy Smith Jr. in the semifinal.